SahdevMer/Calendar-App-nextjs/README.md

 ### Editing an Event

 1. Navigate to the event details page
-2. Click "Edit" button
+2. Click the "Edit" button
 3. Modify the event details
-4. Click "Save Changes"
+4. Click "Save Changes."

 ### Deleting an Event

 1. Navigate to the event details page or events list
-2. Click "Delete" button
+2. Click the "Delete" button
 3. Confirm the deletion

 ## Project Structure